fragonib/haskell-exercises/src/Chapter3/README.md

 * Parametric Polymorphism
   - In Functions
   - In ADT
 * Functions As Parameters
 * Higher-Order Functions
- - $ Operator
+  - $ Apply function operator
 * Anonymous Functions
 * Partial Application of a Function
 * Modules